Sylvarant92/documentation/docs/Oracle Jobs/adapters.md

 permalink: "docs/core-adapters/"
 whatsnext: {"Introduction to External Adapters":"/docs/external-adapters/", "Initiators":"/docs/initiators/"}
 ---

+# DEPRECATED

+NOTE: The style of adapter described below (otherwise known as a JSON adapter or V1 adapter) is deprecated and will be removed in Chainlink 1.0.0.

+Please refer to [V2 job tasks](/docs/tasks) instead.

+## Adapters

 Core adapters are the built-in functionality that every Chainlink node supports.
 Strung together, they act as tasks that need to be performed to complete a Job.

 Adapters that are prefixed with "Eth" refer to tasks that post data onto the chain.
 Here are some examples of the data types that adapters convert data to.